MercuricChloride/streamline/README.md

 # Streamline 🏊

+_THIS LANGUAGE IS IN DEVELOPMENT.
+THINGS MIGHT CHANGE OR BREAK UNTIL WE CUT A STABLE RELEASE_

-A delightfully simple declarative, data driven programming language built for the EVM, specifically for developing and using substreams in a more intuitive and powerful manner.
+A delightfully simple declarative, data driven programming language built for the EVM, specifically for developing and using Substreams in a more intuitive and powerful manner.

 Check out the docs [HERE](doc/intro.md) to get started!